ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

         return;
     }
 ```
-If everything is fine and we have providers with working monitors - let's keep only those CDN providers that have availability more than 90 percent:
+If everything is fine and we have providers with working monitors - let's keep only those CDN providers that have availability more than 90 percent for the last hour:
 ```typescript
     // Filter the previously obtained result.
 Choose providers that have 'UPTIME' value more that threshold. const availableFilteredProviders = monitorFilteredProviders.filter(
         (provider) => fetchCdnRumUptime(provider.name) > availabilityThreshold
     );
 ```
-Everything is perfect, we have the list of CDN providers with good uptime, let's analyze their performance data and return the one with the lowest performance value as the answer.
+Everything is perfect, we have the list of CDN providers with good uptime, let's analyze their performance data and return the one with the lowest performance value for the last hour as the answer.
 Remember - [the lower 'performance' value - the better](https://www.cdnperf.com/) - it represents value based on response time, so yes- we need the lowest one.
 ```typescript
     // If the filtered results list is not empty if (availableFilteredProviders.length) {